destenson/Janix-ai--mcp-validator/README.md

 - Dynamic tool testing that adapts to any server's capabilities
 - Detailed compliance reporting
 - Configurable test modes for targeted functionality testing
+- Comprehensive specification requirement testing (MUST, SHOULD, MAY)

 ### Running Compliance Tests